tagspaces/tagspaces/README.md

 ## License

-TagSpaces' source code is licensed under the AGPL (GNU Affero General Public License) Version 3.
-The license text is available in the [LICENSE](LICENSE.txt) file.
+This project is dual-licensed under the [AGPL](LICENSE.txt) (GNU Affero General Public License) Version 3 for FOSS projects and under a commercial license for independent software vendors and resellers.
+If you want to modify this application under different conditions, feel free to contact us.